UGLW - Unofficial Guide to Legoland Windsor

 There are moving trains which stop at stations and go over bridges.
 There are trucks and cars that seem to travel along roads by magic.
 There are soldiers marching, crowds singing at (the old) Wembley Stadium and helicopters rescuing stranded mountaineers.
 The layouts and displays are sometimes of real buildings or areas and sometimes of general areas, and are from different countries too - with displays of Holland, France etc.

 One of the most impressive areas of Legoland's Miniland is the representation of London.
-This includes: City Hall, the Lloyd's Building, the three Canary Wharf towers, 30 St. Mary Axe (better known as the Gherkin), Tower Bridge, Tower of London, St. Paul's Cathedral, Oxford Street, Millennium Bridge, Buckingham Palace, the Houses of Parliament, Big Ben, the BT Tower, Docklands Light Railway, Piccadilly Circus and Waterloo Station.
+This includes: City Hall, the Lloyd's Building, the three Canary Wharf towers, 30 St. Mary Axe (better known as The Gherkin), Tower Bridge, The Tower of London, St. Paul's Cathedral, Oxford Street, Millennium Bridge, Buckingham Palace, the Houses of Parliament, Big Ben, the BT Tower, Docklands Light Railway, Piccadilly Circus and Waterloo Station.
 All are impressively detailed and some are huge.

 The largest Miniland London model is One Canada Square (in Canary Wharf), standing at 5.2 m in height at 1:50 scale.